jlesage/docker-baseimage-gui/README.md

   **NOTE**: A negative niceness (priority increase) usually requires additional permissions.
 In this case, the container should be run with the docker option `--cap-add=SYS_NICE`.
+- **X11VNC_EXTRA_OPTS**
+  Extra options to pass to the x11vnc server running in the Docker container.

+  **WARNING**: For advanced users.
+Do not use unless you know what you are doing.

 ## Config Directory
 Inside the container, the application's configuration should be stored in the